 Custom Mac widgets for the sources you keep checking

-Native macOS widgets are useful when an app already gives you the widget you need.
-Kepo is for the rest of your work: the page you keep checking, the feed you monitor, the repository you follow, or the status page you refresh.
+Native macOS widgets already cover a lot, and when an app gives you the widget you need, use it.
+Kepo is for the rest of your work: the page you keep refreshing, the feed you monitor, the repository you follow, the status page you check one more time before lunch.

-Use Kepo when you need a custom Mac desktop widget for a specific source, not just another generic widget.
+Reach for Kepo when you need a custom Mac desktop widget for a specific source — not just another generic widget.

 Best solution